crossplane/crossplane/docs/stacks-guide-aws.md

 ## Introduction

-in this guide, we will set up an aws provider in crossplane so that we can install and use the [wordpress sample stack][sample-wordpress-stack], which depends on mysql and kubernetes!
+In this guide, we will set up an AWS provider in Crossplane so that we can install and use the [WordPress sample stack][sample-WordPress-stack], which depends on MySQL and Kubernetes!

 Before we begin, you will need: